ambar-ashish/interview-prep/system-design/High Level Design/Fundamentals/LoadBalancer.md

 **6. How LB understands to route request to the closest servers or CDN**

+**How to handle Session Persistence for same user**

+Example : Shopping cart of a user maybe use cache

+**Production Issues**

+1. LB can be a single point of failure hence multiple load balancers replica should be present.
+2. Normal Round robin will not work well if one of the servers goes down or some servers have low memory/capacity (choose weighted round robin)
+3. Cache Overflow

 **Load Balancers Layer4 vs Layer 7**

+**Major Functions of load balancers**

+1. Distributes client request
+2. Ensures high availability(Use heartbeat mechanism if the servers are up or not)
+3. Provides flexibility to add or remove servers from server farm

 **NGINX**